18S ribosomal RNA: Biodiversity screening

+Phylogenetics

+Multiple properties of the genomic sequence of the 18S rRNA have established it as an important marker gene for large-scale phylogenetic analysis and the reconstruction of the metazoan tree of life.
+The integral role in formation and function of the ribosome is a key cause for its omnipresence in eukaryotic life.
+Meanwhile, the gene maintains a high degree of conservation under a persistent selective pressure in all living beings, highlighting its potential for comparison between distantly related clades.

+Early studies utilizing the 18S rRNA sequence constructed the first large-scale phylogenetic trees of the metazoa.
+Evidence from further studies led to the creation of several important clades, such as the Ecdysozoa and Lophotrochozoa.

 During the latter part of the 2000s, and with increased numbers of taxa included into molecular phylogenies, however, two problems became apparent.
 First, there are prevailing sequencing impediments in representatives of certain taxa, such as the mollusk classes Solenogastres and Tryblidia, selected bivalve taxa, and the enigmatic crustacean class Remipedia.
 Failure to obtain 18S sequences of single taxa is considered a common phenomenon but is rarely ever reported.
 Secondly, in contrast to initially high hopes, 18S cannot resolve nodes at all taxonomic levels and its efficacy varies considerably among clades.
 This has been discussed as an effect of rapid ancient radiation within short periods.
 Multigene analyses are currently thought to give more reliable results for tracing deep branching events in Metazoa but 18S still is extensively used in phylogenetic analyses.